AOSC-Archive/aosc-wiki/users/installation/amd64.md

 It is impossible to install AOSC OS without a working Live environment or an installed copy of Linux distribution on your local storage.
 Live disc images are not yet available for AOSC OS.

-For installing AOSC OS, we recommend that you use [GParted Live](https://sourceforge.net/projects/gparted/files/gparted-live-stable/), dumped to your USB flash drive - and our guide will assume that you are using GParted Live. **Be sure that you downloaded the amd64 version, or else you won't be able to enter AOSC OS chroot environment!**
+For installing AOSC OS, we recommend that you use [GParted Live](https://sourceforge.net/projects/gparted/files/gparted-live-stable/), dumped to your USB flash drive - and our guide will assume that you are using GParted Live.

+> **Warning: Be sure that you downloaded the amd64 version, or else you won't be able to enter AOSC OS chroot environment!**

-**Note: You may not be able to connect to network when using VMware.**
+> Note: You may not be able to connect to network when using VMware.

 ```
 # dd if=nameofimage.iso of=/dev/sdX bs=4M